olydis/lambada/docs/spec.md

 We will use this notation from now on.

-However, since Lambada is aimed towards ease of implementation, simplicity and minimalism, it will not be our concrete syntax (which will need to be consumed by an implementation).
+However, since Lambada is aimed towards ease of implementation, simplicity and minimalism, this will not be our concrete syntax (which will need to be consumed by an implementation).
 Parsing the notation would require a somewhat sophisticated tokenizer, raises subtle questions about legality of names (are `let` and `in` allowed?) and requires a parser and grammar that is not quite as trivial as we would like (e.g. due to parentheses).

 Instead, we linearize the notation (allowing for a parser with minimal state) and allow any *non-empty* sequences of *non-whitespace* Unicode characters as names.